learn-co-curriculum/ruby-enumerables-introduction-to-enumerables/README.md

 > **LOOKING AHEAD**: In fact, as you become more experienced with creating new
 > things in Ruby (`StudentRoster`s or `PayrollWeek`s) you'll learn to make it
 > possible to make them answer Enumerable questions.
-To do so you'll have to
+To do so, you'll have to
 > have this "Character" or "template" in the back of your mind.

 ## Pseudocode a Real-World Use of Enumerables